melatonia/meloworld-dotfiles/README.md

 ## 🌱 about

-Meloworld is my personal Arch Linux desktop. built around MangoWM and Quickshell, written in QML. the wallpapers are ghibli landscapes and the whole thing is meant to feel warm, colorful, and alive — not cold and minimal.
+Meloworld is my personal Arch Linux desktop. built around MangoWM and Quickshell. the wallpapers are ghibli landscapes and the whole thing is meant to feel warm, colorful, and alive.

 every popup, widget, and notification is part of the same visual system. same row height, same font, same spacing throughout. things slide in, things slide out.